 The Port of Seattle is a leader in moving people and cargo across the country and around the world.
 With facilities and property ranging in scope from a half-acre park to one of the largest airports and container terminals on the West Coast, we maximize the public assets in our portfolio with an eye toward best uses and environmental sustainability.

-As one of the largest land holders in King County, the port owns parks and public access areas, cargo and container terminals, Sea-Tac airport, conference facilities at the airport and on the waterfront, recreational boating marinas, piers for workboats and cruise ships, office space, storage and warehouse operations, and more.
+As one of the largest land holders in King County, the port owns parks and public access areas, Sea-Tac airport, conference facilities at the airport and on the waterfront, recreational boating marinas, piers for workboats and cruise ships, office space, storage and warehouse operations, and more.

 Whether you are looking to host a small staff meeting off-site or a large international conference, the Port of Seattle has the conference center space to meet your requirements.

 Bell Harbor International Conference Center – A U.N. approved location with six simultaneous translation booths, has waterfront views, state-of-the-art A/V and communications services, and a variety of room sizes.
 It also has complete banquet and catering services on-site.

 World Trade Center – Centrally located on the downtown Seattle waterfront, is home to a variety of NGOs, trade promotion organizations and several large and small meeting spaces and dining rooms.

 Conference Center at SEA – Located on the Mezzanine level of Sea-Tac Airport.
 Designed to meet the needs of the aviation and business community, it is a perfect space for the business traveler.
 A/V services available on-site, with catering services provided by Emerald Cove Catering.

 Shilshole Bay Marina – The sailing center of the Pacific Northwest, is the largest of the Port of Seattle’s three marinas, each with its’ own distinct personality and style.
 Shilshole provides moorage for 1,400 boats and on-site amenities for guests and liveaboards.